plusserver/docs/content/en/container/managed-kubernetes/tutorials/permanent-kubeconfig.md

     token: ${token}
 ```

-## Step 6: Validate the generated Kubeconfig
+## Step 6: Validate the generated kubeconfig

-To validate the Kubeconfig, execute it with the kubectl command to see if the cluster is getting authenticated.
+To validate the kubeconfig, execute it with the kubectl command to see if the cluster is getting authenticated.

 `kubectl get pods --kubeconfig=kubeconfig.yaml`